wildfly-extras/wildfly-mcp/wildfly-chat-bot/README.md

 * Ability to select and use mcp prompts.
 * Acceptance workflow of LLM called tools.
 You can reject a tool invocation done by the LLM.
 * Configurable system prompt and welcome message.
+* Report generation inmarkdown and json format to archive the interaction with the chatbot.

 ## Using the WildFly chatbot container image